 Rabbi Elliot J. Cosgrove, PhD, began his tenure at Park Avenue Synagogue in 2008.
 A leading voice in the Conservative Movement, he follows a tradition of distinguished rabbinical predecessors on the pulpit here, including Rabbi Milton Steinberg, Rabbi Judah Nadich, and Rabbi David H. Lincoln.

 Ordained at the Jewish Theological Seminary in 1999, Rabbi Cosgrove earned his PhD at the University of Chicago Divinity School.
 His dissertation on Rabbi Louis Jacobs, a leading Anglo-Jewish theologian of the 20th century, reflects his passion for the intersection of Jewish scholarship and faith.
-Rabbi Cosgrove is the author of eleven collections of selected sermons, In the Beginning (2009), An Everlasting Covenant (2010), Go Forth!
+Rabbi Cosgrove is the author of twelve collections of selected sermons, In the Beginning (2009), An Everlasting Covenant (2010), Go Forth!
 (2011), Hineni (2012), A Place to Lodge (2013), Living Waters (2014), Stairway to Heaven (2015), Rise Up!
-(2016), A Coat of Many Colors (2017), Provisions for the Way (2018), and Tree of Life (2019).
+(2016), A Coat of Many Colors (2017), Provisions for the Way (2018), Tree of Life (2019), and Bring Them Close (2020).
 He is the editor of Jewish Theology in Our Time: A New Generation Explores the Foundations and Future of Jewish Belief.
 His essays and op-eds appear frequently in a variety of Jewish publications, including The Jewish Week and the Forward.

 Under Rabbi Cosgrove’s leadership, Park Avenue Synagogue seeks to inspire, educate, and support its membership toward living passion-filled Jewish lives.
 The rabbi aspires to make Park Avenue Synagogue a beit tefillah, a beit midrash, and a beit knesset – a house of prayer, learning, and gathering – and a kehillah kedoshah, a holy congregation, where national Jewish conversations are lived.